eligma23/suss/README.md

 # suss

-**Check your code for bugs with a codebase-aware agent.**
+**Find bugs with a codebase-aware AI agent.**

+Suss looks for bugs in your local code changes, i.e. the diff between your local and remote branch.
 Just run `suss` in your terminal to get a bug report in under a minute.

 ![Demo](demo.gif)

-`suss` analyzes the diff between your local and remote branch.
 For each code change, an AI agent gathers context on how it interacts with the rest of the codebase.
-The agent then audits the code change for bugs, including downstream effects on other code.
+Then the agent audits the change and its downstream effects on other code.
+Think of suss as a quick and easy sanity check before pushing your code.

 ## Installation